Florida Gov. DeSantis vetoes new congressional maps

 TALLAHASSEE, Fla.
-(AP) — In a rare disagreement with the Republican-dominated Legislature, Florida Gov. Ron DeSantis vetoed the state’s newly draw congressional maps Tuesday, and lawmakers will hold a special session in April to redraw them.
+(AP) — In a rare disagreement with the Republican-dominated Legislature, Florida Gov. Ron DeSantis vetoed the state’s newly drawn congressional maps Tuesday, and lawmakers will hold a special session in April to redraw them.

 The veto puts more pressure on the Republican-dominated Legislature to approve a map and resolve any resulting lawsuits before the June 13 to 17 qualifying period for federal candidates.
 Florida is also creating a new 28th district because of population growth.